dbt-labs/docs.getdbt.com/website/docs/tutorial/building-your-first-project.md

 sidebar_label: "Building your first project"
 ---

-This part of the guide will show you how to build your first dbt project.
+Once you set up your warehouse and connect to dbt Cloud, you are ready to build your first dbt project.

 In this guide, you will: